-English is a language that is widely spoken in most of the famous tourist spots, but learning the language will prove to be beneficial.
+English is a language that is widely spoken in most famous tourist spots, but learning the language will prove to be beneficial.
 The language experts behind the Ling App believe that being able to speak the local language will enhance your stay in the country since you will be able to unlock more opportunities to explore places off the beaten paths, discover exciting local cuisine, or see Thailand in a different light.
 This is particularly true if you are staying outside the tourist areas where English and other foreign languages are not very prominent such as the Issan or the least traveled region in the country.
 It is in these destinations wherein you will be able to experience the best that the country has to offer in its rawness.

 Study the culture

-One of the practices that are considered rude in Thai culture is eating off straight from your fork.
+One of the practices that are considered rude in Thai culture is eating straight from your fork.
 Thus, make sure to get rid of your spoon and just use your fork instead.
 Also, be firm in standing your ground instead of queuing up because falling in line is not a norm in the country.
 Another thing to remember is to keep mum about their king because for Thai people, it is of utmost importance to respect their royalty, and this involves not talking about them.
 All these are only some of the Thai practices that you need to be aware of, which is why it is essential to study their culture beforehand.

 Use public transportation

 For sure, you can take tuk-tuks but take them during the day because they offer a better view and scenery.
 At night, better get into a cab, but as much as possible, take the BTS or MRT instead because these are cheap, convenient, and fast modes of transportation that can get you places.
 You will be able to effortlessly understand the maps, as well as the token system, which is quite simple and efficient.